Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce 8600 GS (OEM), in theory, should be a small bit faster than the GeForce GT 130 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce 8600 GS (OEM) should be 7% faster than the GeForce GT 130 in general, due to its higher data rate. (explain)

-Texel RateThe GeForce GT 130 should be much (about 39%) better at anisotropic filtering than the GeForce 8600 GS (OEM). (explain)
+Texel RateThe GeForce GT 130 is quite a bit (approximately 39%) faster with regards to texture filtering than the GeForce 8600 GS (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison